Brian Barnes (golfer): Professional career

 Barnes played for Great Britain & Ireland and finally Europe in six consecutive Ryder Cup matches from 1969 to 1979.
 He has a 10–14–1 win–loss–tie record including a 5–5–0 record in singles matches (there were two sets of singles matches in some of the Ryder Cups in which he participated).
 He had a successful partnership with Bernard Gallacher in foursomes and four-ball matches, the pair having 5 wins and a half in their 10 matches playing together.
 He is, however, best remembered for beating Jack Nicklaus twice in one day in 1975.

 After the 1984 season, when Barnes fell to 79th on the Order of Merit ranking, he only played a few tournaments the following year and retired to run a golf course in Sussex, England together with Max Faulkner; West Chillington.
 He made a semi-comeback in 1989 and played a full schedule of 25 tournaments, 46 years old, in 1991, reaching a 4th place finish at the Portuguese Open and finished 12th at the British Masters.

 In 1995, Barnes became eligible to play in senior tournaments, and was very successful.
-He won the Senior British Open Championship in 1995 and became the first man to successfully defend the title in 1996.
+He won the Senior British Open Championship in 1995, and became, the following year, the first man to successfully defend the title.
 He topped the European Seniors Tour Order of Merit in 1995, and went on the play the Champions Tour in the late 1990s with moderate success.
-Arthritis hampered his career and forced him to leave tournament golf in 2000.
+Arthritis hampered this recovery and forced him to leave tournament golf in 2000.

 Barnes was responsible for one of the worst putting performances ever seen in a professional tournament.
-During the 1968 French Open, Barnes missed a short putt on the par-3 8th hole.
+During the 1968 French Open, he missed a short putt on the par-3 8th hole.
 Angry with the miss, he then tried to rake the ball into the cup, but missed.
 He then hit the ball back and forth while it was still moving.
 After all of the missed putts and penalty strokes were counted, Barnes had scored a 15 for the hole.

 Personal life

-Barnes married Hilary Faulkner, the daughter of Max Faulkner, in 1968 and they had two children, Didi and Guy.
+Barnes married Hilary Faulkner, the daughter of Max Faulkner, in 1968; they had two children, Didi and Guy.
 Hilary died in 2014.
-After having heavy alcohol drinking habits during his life and golf career, in early 1993, he checked himself in for a successful drying-out period, remained sober and continued his golf career, two years later with great success in senior tournaments.
-Barnes died on 9 September 2019 of cancer at the age of 74, he was with his son and daughter at home.
+After having heavy alcohol drinking habits during his life and golf career, in early 1993, Barnes checked himself in for a successful drying-out period, remained sober and continued his golf career, two years later with great success in senior tournaments.
+Barnes died on 9 September 2019 of cancer, at the age of 74; he was with his son and daughter at home.